 - 1. Documentation of the pretreatment evaluation and any abnormal physical findings. - 2.
-Record the time out, indication for the procedure, procedure, LP site, patient position, type and size of needle used, EBL, the outcome, amount of CSF withdrawn, specimen sent to lab, how the patient tolerated the procedure, medications (drug, dose, route, & time) given, complications, and the plan in the note, as well as any teaching and discharge instructions.
+Record the time out, indication for the procedure, procedure, type and size of needle and catheter used, EBL, the outcome, how the patient tolerated the procedure, medications (drug, dose, route, & time) given, complications, and the plan in the note, as well as any teaching and discharge instructions.